ButterBridge/jrcode/src/pages/blog/2018-10-01-prerendering-proxies.md

   - gatsby
 ---

-Here's a little gotcha you'll likely have to overcome if you prerender your React app, like I had to using the static site generator [Gatsby](https://www.gatsbyjs.org/) on this site, and how it leads you to some murky ES6 JavaScript concepts
+Here's a little gotcha you'll likely have to overcome if you prerender your React app, like I had to using the static site generator [Gatsby](https://www.gatsbyjs.org/) on this site, and how it leads you to some murky ES6 JavaScript concepts.

 ## When I'm Coding Window